The rules are simple: Outsmart and kill all the others to become a god.

 In the Alternate Timeline spin-off Paradox, Akise maintains that he isn't gay — he only feels this way about Yuki.
 This is also Akise's reason to Screw Destiny in chapter 48 of the main storyline.
 He states directly to Deus's face that he loves Yuki, which is why he meddles with others' plans beyond the will of Deus.

 In the main storyline there's Mao, who's not-so-secretly in love with Hinata — she can't stop looking at/thinking about/lusting after/recording in a diary Hinata's impressive bust (for a 14 year old).

 Ironic Echo: In the manga, Minene outs Yukiteru as The First by reading the look in his eyes when she pieces together the clues leading to his identity.
 Later on, Yukiteru manages to avoid running on one of her landmines by reading her in the same way.

 Yukiteru: You said it yourself!
 The eyes have it! *cue Eye Scream*

 Just Hit Him: Double Subverted in chapter 23 of the manga and episode 12 of the anime.
 After the flash grenade explosion, when Yukiteru and Kurusu regain consciousness, Kurusu grabs Yukiteru and actually starts to beat him up... but then either throws him or lets him fall down, with Yukiteru conveniently landing right next to the dropped gun.

-Kill 'em All: In the second world, literally everyone - except Yukiteru (god) and Mur Mur - dies.
-Even *after* killing every character with a face (except Minene, who bails out to world#3), the world simply ceases to exist.
+Kill 'em All: In the second world, literally everyone — except Yukiteru (god) and Mur Mur — dies.
+Even after killing every character with a face (except Minene, who bails out to the third world), the world simply ceases to exist.
 Which by that stage is probably euthenasia.
 Of course, in world #3, all the characters live happy lives.

 Knife Nut: Yuno prefers the ax, but she knows her way around knives too.